-Minor-key drama about loss, adjustment and the fragile yet enduring bonds of family represents an accomplished debut for writer-director Josh Sternfeld.
-TV popularity of thesps Anthony LaPaglia and Allison Janney should help secure a theatrical sale for this unsentimental yet moving indie feature.
+A minor-key drama about loss, adjustment and the fragile yet enduring bonds of family, “Winter Solstice” represents an accomplished debut for writer-director Josh Sternfeld, a New York U. Graduate Film Program alumnus.
+Story of a still-grieving widower and his two troubled teenage sons is distinguished by its emotional integrity, sustained mood of aching melancholy and superbly understated performances.
+The television popularity of thesps Anthony LaPaglia and Allison Janney should help secure a theatrical sale for this unsentimental yet moving indie feature.

 Developed at the 2001 Sundance Institute Screenwriters Lab, Sternfeld’s debut on paper recalls any number of intimate dramas that surface each year in Park City.
 But like Karen Moncrieff’s “Blue Car” from 2002, this is a superior example, showcasing a director with a gift for sensitive observation and narrative economy, a pleasing sense of composition and a strong guiding hand with the ensemble cast.